What is SCSM

 System Center 2019 Service Manager mainstream support is valid until 2024 and extended support until 2029 (more details to come upon release).
 System Center 2016 Service Manager was released on 10/28/2016, with mainstream support valid till 1/11/2022.
 Extended support is good until 1/11/2027 (more info at https://support.microsoft.com/en-us/lifecycle/search/15410).
 For companies still using SCSM 2010, not that I know of any, Service Manager 2010 is supported under Extended Support until September 2020.
 What does all this mean?
 In a nut shell, SCSM will be around and supported for years to come.

 If you’re in the market for an ITSM solution that aligns your IT Service Delivery goals to ITIL standards, robust CMDB, process automation and cost effective, Service Manager is a strong contender.

-Next Steps: Getting Started or Maturing SCSM
+Next Steps: Free Resources to Get Started With SCSM or Mature SCSM

 Check out our complete guide to SCSM for helpful tips, best practices, free resources, and more.

 Sign-up for free SCSM training on our Cireson Learning platform.